cajhin/capsicain/README.md

 ## Features

-- Like a hardware programmable keyboard, Capsicain can mess with key strokes before anyone else does.
+- Like a hardware programmable keyboard, Capsicain can view and remap key strokes before anyone else does.

 - Can remap EVERY key that is sent out by the keyboard.

 - Almost everything is configurable via config file.
   Nine separate layers, switch with [ESC]+NumberKey.
-  Flexible with 'INCLUDE sub_section'.
+  Modular config with 'INCLUDE moduleXY'.

 - Modifier remapping
   F and J to Shift, CapsLock to MOD9, LCtrl to Return, Rotate Alt>Shift>Control>Alt.